paigem52/Final-Project-COS498/README.md

 docker compose build <br>
 docker compose up <br>

-<br> This will build both the Node.js and Nginx containers
+<br> This will build both the Node.js and Nginx containers.

 <h3>4.
 Access the Website</h3>
 Once the containers are running, open your browser and go to: <br>